peco/peco/README.md

 }
 ```

-You can use nested keymap to invoke action by key sequence.
+You can use list multiple keys (separated by comma) to register an action that is associated with a key sequence.
+Please note that if there is a conflict in the key map, *the longest sequence always wins*.
+So In the above example, if you add another sequence, say, `C-x,C-c,C-c`, then the above `peco.Cancel` will never be invoked.

 ### Available keys